tciuro/NanoStore/README.md

 * iOS library runs on the device and simulator
 * ARC compliant

+# Latest changes
+-
+v2.5 - January 1, 2013

+* Starting with v2.5, the plist mechanism has been replaced with NSKeyedArchiver.
+There are several reasons for it: it's more compact, faster and uses less memory.
+Perhaps the most important reason is that it opens the possibility to store other data types.

+* NSNull is now supported.
+Big thanks to Wanny (https://github.com/mrwanny) for taking the time to improve this section of NanoStore.

 # Installation
+-

 Building NanoStore is very easy.
 Just follow these steps: